Cazwell: 2013–present: Hard 2 B Fresh

 Cazwell collaborated with Peaches on the single "Unzip Me", released back on November 8, 2011.
 On June 19, 2012, "Rice and Beans" was released.
 The songs appear on Cazwell's third studio album Hard 2 B Fresh.
 In 2013, the single "Guess What?" was released, featuring the singer Luciana.
 "No Selfie Control" was released in the late of 2013.
 The single and music video for "Helen Keller" featuring Drag Race superstar Manila Luzon, Roxy (known for underground House classics "Get Huh" and "Accident") and Richie Beretta was also released.
 On August 22, Cazwell announced that his third studio album Hard 2 B Fresh would be released on September 30 and posted the track listing and the cover art on his official site.
 In summer of 2015, Cazwell released another single from Hard 2 B Fresh entitled "The Biscuit".
 Its video featured Middle-Eastern imagery including pyramids, camels, a snake charmer, tan-skinned models wearing keffiyehs, and original music from South African DJ Naaldekoker's track "Ek Smaak Jou".

 In 2015, Cazwell collaborated with fashion designer Geoffrey Mac on a range of form-fitting underwear, based on the colours used in the 'Ice Cream Truck' video.

 In 2017, he released Loose Wrists, his first single produced by his new music label, Snow Cone.

+On September 18, 2025, Cazwell released his first compilation album, HITS ALL OVER YOUR FACE [The Peace Bisquit Collection], a double-album compilation of songs from throughout his career as remastered by Peace Bisquit, in addition to three previously unreleased singles.